-Part 1 - member details
+Part 1 - Member details

 - If you are the member (the person who is or was in the Scheme), or a prospective member (a person who is eligible to be a member of the Scheme), please give your details in this section.
-You can then go straight to part 4. - If you are the member's dependant (for example, their husband, wife or child), please give the member's details in this section, and then go to part 2. - If you are representing the person with the complaint, please give the member's details in this section, and then go to part 3.
+You can then go straight to part 4. - If you are the member's dependant (for example, their husband, wife, partner or child), please give the member's details in this section, and then go to part 2. - If you are representing the person with the complaint, please give the member's details in this section, and then go to part 3.

 Full name

 Home address

 Date of birth

-National Insurance number
+Service Number

-Employer
+National Insurance Number

-Part 2 - dependant details
+Part 2 - Dependant details